dssg/humanaifutures/README.md

 - [Machine Learning](https://textbook.coleridgeinitiative.org/chap-ml.html) (Book Chapter from Big Data and Social Science).
 Read sections 7.1 through 7.5

 ### Feb 1:	What is AI, what can it do, and how does it work
+**Before Class**: Watch the video linked below and come to class prepared to discuss it.
 *Readings and Videos:*
 - [Lecture Video from 10301 Class at CMU](https://scs.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=bdad08bc-69ac-4ece-a724-ae2201217e37) (Taught by Matt Gormley) (Watch the first hour)

 ### Feb 3:	What is AI, what can it do, and how does it work
+**Before Class**: Read the articles linked below and come to class prepared to discuss them.

+*Readings and Videos:*
+- A visual introduction to machine learning.
+[Part 1]([http://www.r2d3.us/visual-intro-to-machine-learning-part-1/]) and [Part 2](http://www.r2d3.us/visual-intro-to-machine-learning-part-2/)

 ### Feb 8:	Design Thinking and AI
 - Useless AI workshop	(with [Molly Steenson](http://www.girlwonder.com/))